What is trochanteric bursitis of the hip?

 Trochanteric bursitis can often be treated with simple lifestyle measures.
 Avoiding activities that worsen the symptoms, applying ice packs (wrapped in a towel) to the area, gentle physiotherapy, and anti-inflammatory medicines can all help to reduce your pain and inflammation within a few weeks.

-If your pain persists, you may benefit from ultrasound-guided steroid injections to the outer thigh, or Platelet Rich Plasma therapy (PRP) to help your symptoms settle.
+If your pain persists, you may benefit from ultrasound-guided steroid injections to the outer thigh, or biological treatments to help your symptoms settle.

 Surgery is only recommended if these treatments have not been successful, or in severe cases.
 The inflamed bursa can be surgically removed by keyhole surgery, known as hip arthroscopy.
 Your hip is able to function normally without the bursa, and the procedure does not damage the hip.
 Hip arthroscopy can be performed as a same-day procedure, meaning admission to hospital is not usually necessary.
 Recovery from the operation takes between 4-6 weeks.